Master of Communication

 The Master of Communication is a stimulating course which creates professionals with advanced knowledge of communication, theory, analysis, research and skills.
 The course recognises the advances in communication technologies and the increasing globalisation of business enterprises.

-STUDENTS TAKING PUBLIC RELATIONS STREAM ONLY: Students may qualify for membership of the Public Relations Institute of Australia (PRIA) by completing 6 credit points of ALR-coded units.
+Students taking the Public Relations stream may qualify for membership of the Public Relations Institute of Australia (PRIA) by completing 6 credit points of ALR-coded units.

 Fees and charges